drcjar/prescribing-seminar-dec2016/prescribing-seminar-dec2016.md

-% Python, prescribing && gbq
+% Colophons, Python, and Prescribing
 % Carl Reynolds / @drcjar / www.carlreynolds.net
 % 14 December 2016

 # Today you will learn (if you didn't know it already)

 ##

 1. The difference between colophon and colophony
 2. The difference between python and python
 3. What the GP Prescribing Data is and why it's fun